-Although we appreciate, and gratefully, accept financial contributions, you can also donate everyday items that are used to meet the personal care needs of our guests.
+We continue to need and accept financial contributions, but did you know we also accept everyday items that are used to meet the personal care needs of our guests.
 Please see our list for the most current requests.

 Haywood Pathways Center is looking for volunteers to work with staff and guests at the Waynesville campus on Hemlock Street.
 There are many opportunities to choose from, with flexible hours and time involved.
-Adults 18 years old and older, from all walks of life and backgrounds are invited assist.
+Adults 18 and older, or supervised older youth, from all walks of life and backgrounds are invited to apply.